AI-News-Team/AI-News/reWriter/README.md

 ` cd reWriter `

+if using for the first time, install required modules:

+` pip install torch `

+` pip install transfomers `

+` pip install sentencepiece `

+Then you can start the re-writing process with the following:

 ` python reWriter.py `

 Articles will be loaded to the database table 'Article' one at a time.
 Frontend will pick up new stories loaded as they appear